 Principal Platforms: PlayStation, Saturn | Composers: CoLD SToRAGE | Year: 1995

 One of the earliest and most instantly recognizable games from the 32-bit era, Wipeout is a venerable series of futuristic racing games that has become almost synonymous with the name PlayStation.

 The electronic music that supports this unique series has always been ahead of its time and seeing as the original Wipeout or “wipE’out” is still the only such title I’ve played, I simply had to find room for Cardinal Dancer to take a spot on this Top 100.

-I’m may not be an expert on the genre of melodic trance, but I can say with enthusiasm that this track is a real “banger” and helps give the game more of that pulsing sound that defines the franchise.
+I’m no expert on melodic trance, but I can say with enthusiasm that this track is very cool indeed.

 #86 – Big Boss Blues …For Keio Flying Squadron

 Principal Platforms: Mega-CD | Composers: Tsukasa Tawada | Year: 1994

 An obscure entry from the Sega Mega-CD’s library of curios.

 Much like its 32-bit sequel, Keio Flying Squadron is a real oddity of a game due its pure Japanese theme that wasn’t toned down or adjusted for its Western release back in the mid-nineties.

 Considering that the market for such oddball titles was much smaller back then, it’s remarkably strange that the game even saw the light of day in the US, not to mention Europe.